 This study, while small, found that 30 minutes of treatment of traditional acupuncture reduced pain by up to 70%.
 The level of pain was measured by an MRI which showed considerably decreased levels of activity in 9 different areas of the brain associated with pain.
 The results coincided with the patients' reports of decreased pain.
 The response was even greater among those who received electrical stimulation.

 Scientists performed a study that found acupuncture is very effective in helping to relieve extreme fatigue in patients undergoing chemotherapy for cancer.
 Fatigue is the most common complaint among cancer patients.
-47 patients were given a course of 6- twenty minute sessions over a period of three weeks.
-The participants who received acupuncture reported an increased level of energy, allowing them to enjoy some everyday activities such as shopping and socializing, which had been severely restricted prior to the treatment.
+Forty-seven patients were given a course of six 20 minute sessions over a period of three weeks.
+The participants who received acupuncture reported an increased level of energy.
+This allowed them to enjoy some everyday activities such as shopping and socializing, which had been severely restricted prior to their treatment.
 Patients receiving the real acupuncture reported 36% improvement compared to a .6% improvement in those patients receiving "sham" acupuncture.

-From 1997 to 1999 studies were conducted to explore the effectiveness of acupuncture in alleviating hot flashes, insomnia and nervousness in menopausal women.
-It was found that during the course of acupuncture treatment, hot flashes decreased by 35 percent and insomnia decreased by 50 percent.
-A follow-up study revealed hot flashes significantly decreased in those receiving acupuncture, compared to those receiving routine care.
+From 1997 to 1999 studies were conducted to explore the effectiveness of acupuncture in alleviating hot flashes, insomnia, and nervousness in menopausal women.
+It was found that during the course of acupuncture treatment, hot flashes decreased by 35% and insomnia decreased by 50%.
+A follow-up study revealed hot flashes significantly decreased in those receiving acupuncture compared to those receiving routine care.